Rocket-Wolf/housekeeping/README.md

 # housekeeping
-Do the housekeeping in terminal
+# Do the housekeeping in terminal
+Create an alias to do your normal housekeeping routines with a single command.